 If you are exposed to COVID-19 it is recommended you test in three to five days after exposure, monitor for symptoms and wear an upgraded mask such as a KN-95 for 10 days.

 Those who test positive but have no symptoms should plan to isolate from others for five days after they receive positive test results.
-Isolation can end after five days with negative FDA-approved test results.
+Isolation can end if they have been fever-free for 24 hours without the use of fever-reducing medicines AND either have no symptoms OR their symptoms are mild to improving.
+A negative COVID-19 test is no longer required to leave isolation.

 For more information on quarantining best practices, visit the County of Los Angeles Public Health website.